isomerpages/govtech-ndi-faq/index.md

       id: textcards
       cards:
         - title: Getting Started 📚
-          description: Learn about Singpass, using it overseas, info for business users and more
+          description: Learn about Singpass, registration, using it overseas and more
           linktext: Go to section →
           url: /general-info/about-singpass/what-is-singpass/
         - title: Using Singpass App 📱